UK singles chart: Sponsorship

 In 1999, the chart was sponsored by worldpop.com with the company receiving name recognition during the BBC programme.
-However, the deal ended when the website went out of business in late 2001.
+The deal ended when the website went out of business in late 2001.
 As part of an agreement with Billboard to publish the UK chart in section of their magazine, Billboard required the chart to have a sponsor.
 In 2003, it was announced that Coca-Cola had signed a two-year contract with the Official Charts Company beginning 1 January 2004.
 Although the amount was not publicly disclosed, it was believed to be between £1.5 million and £2 million.
 Since advertising on the BBC is prohibited under the BBC Charter and the government was attempting to reduce childhood obesity, the decision was widely criticised.
 Coca-Cola was restricted to two on-air mentions during the chart show, with the BBC justifying the deal by saying it did not negotiate or benefit financially.
 A few days into the contract, the BBC agreed to drop on-air mentions of the brand.

-Comparison of singles charts (1952–1969)
+Alternatives

 With no official chart before 1969, a number of periodicals compiled their own charts during the 1950s and 1960s.
 Pirate radio stations such as Radio London and Radio Caroline also broadcast their own charts.
 The five main charts (as used by BBC's Pick of the Pops) were: